rlevi/mgutenberg/README.rst

 - Sensible organization of Ebooks on disk:
   Store books in folder structure "Author/Author - Title [language]".

-- Easy searching and downloading books from the Project Gutenberg catalog:
+- Easy searching and downloading books from the Internet Archive catalog:
   Download an ebook to its correct place on disk with 4 taps of the stylys.

 - Easy to use on Nokia Internet Tablets (Maemo):